-- h(x) has a roughly equal chance of being any particular number - That way, all chains will be roughly the same length! - Also, similar values should not have similar hash codes

-Defining good hash functions is a black art!

-• Weird heuristics that are semi-backed-up by theory

-We'll settle for: unlikely to insert many elements with the same hash
+- h(x) has a roughly equal chance of being any particular number - That way, all chains will be roughly the same length! - We want to avoid having a huge number of collisions Defining good hash functions is a black art!
+Weird heuristics that are semi-backed-up by theory We'll settle for: unlikely to insert many elements with the same hash